OsmosysSoftware/dotnet-foundation/docs/docker.md

-Certainly!
 Below are step-by-step instructions to set up a development environment using Visual Studio Code Dev Containers:

 ### Step 1: Install Prerequisites